ucsb-cs148-w24/project-pj13-medminder/team/sprint02/lab04.md

 Michael:

-- did pr for deploying the app
+- did pr for global userId
+- working on deploying app
-- want to repackage and redeploy everything package updates
+    - add explanation on how to repackage and redeploy everything package updates

 Vaishnavi:

-- finished making a log in page that connects with dashboard
+- pr for making a log in page that connects with dashboard
 - will work on making it look better

 Garvin: